paulb00th/gdt/content/en/our-diving/our-diving.md

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please Contact Us
+If you would like to book a refresh course, please [Contact Us](/contact?message=Enquiry%20about%20Refresh%20Course)

 {{< image-row images="img/our-diving/RA1.png,img/our-diving/RA2.png" paddingTop="10px" >}}

 <div class="grey-bar"></div>

-#### Equipment Service-Maintainance
+#### Equipment Service/Maintenance

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please Contact Us
+If you would like to book an equipment service course, please [Contact Us](/contact?message=Enquiry%20about%20Equipment%20Service%20Course)

 {{< image-row images="img/our-diving/ESM1.png,img/our-diving/ESM2.png" paddingTop="10px" >}}